1. Advanced Short Range Air to Air Missile (ASRAAM)

 SPEAR-EW is a revolutionary new capability that, alongside the existing SPEAR3 weapon, marks a fundamental change in the ability of friendly air forces to conduct their missions despite the presence of enemy air defences.
 Our vision for SPEAR is to create a swarm of networked weapons able to saturate and neutralise the most sophisticated air defences.
 Adding SPEAR-EW to the family alongside our existing SPEAR strike missile demonstrates the principle of introducing complementary variants to the SPEAR family that will add significant capability and force multiplication without the need to repeat the platform integration.
 We have an exciting roadmap of variants, spirals and technology insertions in the pipeline to further enhance the family as we move forward

-An unpowered version, called SPEAR Glide, was also shown, although this was an MBDA concept only, and during the year there were a number of events that featured SPEAR in the context of the future combat cloud and Tempest programmes.
+An unpowered version, called SPEAR Glide, was also shown, although this was an MBDA concept only, and during the year there were some events that featured SPEAR in the context of the future combat cloud and Tempest programmes.

 In early 2021, the MoD awarded MBDA with a seven-year £550million Demonstration and Manufacture contract for the SPEAR missile system.